10 quick actions you can take to improve warehouse security

 • Badge and keycard systems: Use RFID-enabled badges that can restrict entry based on the individual's role or department.

-• Biometric access: For highly sensitive areas, consider using biometric access control like fingerprint or facial recognition, providing a more secure alternative to keycards.
+• Biometric access: For highly sensitive areas, consider using biometric access control, such as fingerprint or facial recognition, as a more secure alternative to keycards.

 • Log access attempts: Keep a log of all access attempts to review if unauthorized entry is detected.